tranquilts/MATCH/README.md

 |Project scope is too complex, rendering difficult to complete within the given timeframe| Medium | High | Prioritise core Features first and add extra features after core functionality proves stable. |

 ## Software Development Strategy
+ ### Development strategy
+ This project will use the agile methodology as it is most suitable for our project.
+This is because of the adaptablity for changing project requirements.
+Each iteration will produce a potential end product unless the customer has any concerns in which case it will be easy to adapt to.
+Each sprint will have a set plan of steps to follow to ensure each sprint is being used effectively: Sprint planning, Daily meetings, Sprint review, Sprint reflection.
+ ### core development phases
+ #### 1. Initial set up
+ Set up Git repos.
+ Create folder structures and fill out readme file.
+ Create wireframes and story boards.
+ #### 2. Functionality development
+ Implement core game logic and features.
+ Create user interface.
+ Add accessibility features.
+ Ensre design is responsive across all platforms.
+ #### Refinement and feature completion
+ #### usability and suer testing
+ #### Final review and deployment
+### Team organisation and collaboration
+### Risk management strategy
+### Quality assurance
+### Post launch maintenance

 ## Test Plan